Javascript is not enabled.

 Who isn’t?

 That’s why an unconscionable cadre of criminals dangle these twin temptations — the promise of romance and vast wealth — in what can be an emotionally and financially devastating double-barreled scam.
-The deception starts out as romance fraud and transforms into a cryptocurrency investment fraud in which victims have lost millions of dollars.
+The deception starts out as a romance scam then transforms into a cryptocurrency investment fraud in which victims have lost millions of dollars.
+And artificial intelligence is making scammers’ fakery harder to detect.

-Essentially, the criminal seduces the victim online, then gets him or her to make bogus investments in crypto.
-It’s been a growing problem for about three years, says Erin West, a deputy district attorney in San Jose, California, who focuses on battling cryptocurrency crime.
+Essentially, the criminal seduces the victim online, sometimes spending months working to build trust, then gets him or her to make bogus investments in crypto.
+It’s a growing problem, says Erin West, a former deputy district attorney in San Jose, California, and founder and president of Operation Shamrock, a nonprofit focused on battling cryptocurrency crime.

 Victims often don’t realize there’s no money in their digital currency accounts until it’s too late, says Amy Nofziger, director of victim support for the AARP Fraud Watch Network, and by then the “criminal has long moved on to another victim.”